junxit/us-congress-bills-114/metadata.md

 - 2015-04-16 — Introduced in Senate
 - 2015-04-16 — Referred to the Committee on Armed Services. (text of measure as introduced: CR S2253)
+- 2015-04-30 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(consideration: CR S2589)
+- 2015-04-30 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (consideration: CR S2589)
+- 2015-04-30 — Senate Committee on Armed Services discharged by Unanimous Consent.
+- 2015-04-30 — Senate Committee on Armed Services discharged by Unanimous Consent.